-THE QUEEN has been the centre of attention during recent days with the Diamond Jubilee celebrations – and we can confirm she HAS enjoyed the delights of angling.
+THE QUEEN has been the centre of attention with her 90th birthday celebrations - and we can confirm she HAS enjoyed the delights of angling.

 But her love for the sport is clear and was even detailed back when she came to the throne in 1952.

 Her mother was mad keen on angling (as seen in a picture, below, taken during a regular salmon session).